NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 Compile MXNet with nGraph
 --------------------------

-.. important:: These instructions pick up from where the :doc:`install` installation instructions left off, so they presume that your system already has the library installed at ``$HOME/ngraph_dist`` as the default location.
+.. important:: As of version |version|, these instructions presume that your system already has the Library installed to the default location, as outlined in our :doc:`install` documentation.
 If the |nGl| code has not yet been installed to your system, please go back and return here to finish compiling MXNet with ``libngraph``.

 #.
 Set the ``LD_LIBRARY_PATH`` path to the location where we built the nGraph